wavingtide/programming-knowledge-hub/data-science/mlflow.md

 # MLflow
 Refer to [documentation](https://mlflow.org/docs/latest/index.html).

-*This guide focus mainly on MLflow Python, REST APIs and CLI.
-For R and Java APIs, please refer to the documentation.*
+*This guide focus mainly on MLflow Python and CLI.
+For REST APIs, R and Java APIs, please refer to the documentation.*

 MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
 It tackles four **primary functions**.
 | Function  | Description  |